dustyroom-studio/quibli-doc/_docs/curve-renderer.md

 As the exported mesh is not cut in stone, you can always get back to any of the Game Object containers carrying the _Curve Renderer_ and tweak the parameters.

 You can duplicate the Game Object Containers, move the _End_ points, press Play and you'll quickly have another independent curve.
 This way it is easy to populate the scene with, for instance, wires.

-### Using a Custom Mesh

-You can use your own mesh to be rendered as a body of the curve.
-To do it, please, have a look at the _Mesh Filter_, which is automatically created upon the loading of the _Curve Renderer_.